 Select New Project button on the Welcome screen.from the main menu or click the

-In the New Project dialog, select Empty Project.
+In the New Project dialog, select New Project in the left-hand pane.

 Name the new project and change its location if necessary, then click Create.